-I see birth as my Guru.
+I use birth as my Guru.
 By looking at the physical, mental, emotional, energetic, and spiritual aspects of the journey to motherhood, I gain insights into how life creates life – and how I can participate fully in it.
-Whatever’s gestating with you – whether it’s a baby, a project, or a new way of being in the world – the co-creative principles remain the same.
+Whatever’s gestating within us – whether it’s a baby, a project, or a new way of being in the world – the co-creative principles remain the same.
 For instance, in yoga, we learn that we’re not in charge.
 No where is this more obvious than pregnancy.
 This can take a lot of the pressure off of us as teachers to “make things happen”, and just get out of our soul’s way.

-We are all pregnant with something, whether it’s a baby, a project, or a vision of who we’re becoming.
+We’re all pregnant with something, whether it’s a baby, a project, or a vision of who we’re becoming.
 The practices and principles we learn and teach in prenatal yoga apply to birthing whatever is wanting to come into the world through us.
 For example, the mantra “make space for baby” can remind us to make space in our body, our mind, and our heart for what we’re wanting to step into in our lives on our teaching path.

 In just about every language, “Ma” means mother: moeder (Dutch), mamma (Italian), mãe (Portuguese), mæ (Thai), amma (Sinhala), ammi (Urdu) and emak (Malay).

 In Sanskrit, the ancient language of yoga, “Ma” also means the highest, most powerful, and wise aspect.

 Having witnessed thousands of anxious pregnant mamas transform into powerful mama bears, I’ve come to believe that it’s learning to mother ourselves and connecting to that flow of love that runs through us that opens the door to our highest, most powerful and wise Self.

 Often as a new yoga teacher I felt isolated.
 There’s a “fourth wall” that separates us from our students.

 Sometimes, we can feel like we have to keep ourselves separate from – even above – our students.